6 Signs Your Subletter Is Going to Be a Problem

 - Bringing significantly more belongings than the room can hold — and letting them spill into shared spaces

-A subletter is a temporary guest in someone else's home.
-That doesn't mean they should feel unwelcome — but there's a difference between making a room comfortable and treating the entire apartment as a blank canvas.
-This behavior often escalates.
+A subletter is a temporary occupant in someone else's home.
 The person who rearranges the living room furniture on day one is the same person hosting dinner parties for twelve on day thirty.

 What to do: During the walkthrough, be explicit about what's included in the sublet and what isn't.
 "This is your room, and you're welcome to use the common areas as they are.
 We'd ask that you don't rearrange or add to the shared spaces without checking with the other roommates first."
-Say it warmly, say it clearly, and include it in your written agreement.
+Include this in your written agreement.

 What These Signs Have in Common